edvin/tornadofx-guide/part2/Workspaces.md

 The resulting Workspace consists of a button bar with four default buttons and an empty content area below it.
 The content area can house any `UIComponent`.
 You add a component to the `content` area by calling `workspace.dock()` on it.
-If you show the Workspace without a docked View, it will by default only take up the space needed for the buttons.
+If you show the `Workspace` without a docked `View`, it will by default only take up the space needed for the buttons.
 The window in Figure 16.1 was resized after it was opened.

-Let's pretend we have a `CustomerList` component that we would like to dock in the Workspace as the application starts.
+Let's pretend we have a `CustomerList` component that we would like to dock in the `Workspace` as the application starts.
 We do this by overriding the `onBeforeShow` callback:

 ```kotlin
 class MyApp : App(Workspace::class) {